Rhymlore/htcondor-web/ospool/byor/index.md

 #### Bringing an XSEDE (XRAC) Allocation to the OS Pool

-If you have an XSEDE (XRAC) Allocation for time on the Stampede 2, Bridge 2, or Expanse systems, you can use the `htcondor` command line tool on `login04.osgconnect.net` or `login05.osgconnect.net` to run jobs there.
+If you have an XSEDE (XRAC) Allocation for time on the Anvil, Stampede 2, Bridge 2, or Expanse systems, you can use the `htcondor` command line tool on `login04.osgconnect.net` or `login05.osgconnect.net` to run jobs there.
 You'll need an account from the